Table of Contents Show

 Days on the MarketDays on the Market

 How long have the properties in your area(s) been listed?
 Those that have languished on it beyond the average days on the market are more likely to accept lower offers.
 This is because the sellers need to compete with new properties coming onto the market.

 Make sure your real estate buyer’s agent shows you the listing prices for homes and what they’re closing for.
-If you can find multiple comparable properties sold or closed for below market value, that tells you the market is right for buyers.
+Finding multiple comparable properties sold or closed for below market value tells you the market is suitable for buyers.

 Get a mortgage pre-approvalGet a mortgage pre-approval

 In a buyer’s market, sellers have a lot at stake.
 The last thing they want to do is enter into a deal with someone that can’t follow through.
 They’re already unhappy about having to lower their asking price, and If there’s a mortgage contingency, they’ll feel even less sure of accepting a low-ball offer.

 You can make them more willing to accept a lower offer if you can show them straight away that you’re in a position to close the deal.
 Getting pre-approved for a mortgage is the best way to do this.
-Just don’t get this confused with mortgage pre-qualification, which is just a lender’s speculation of the loan amount you will be pre-approved to receive.
+Just don’t confuse this with mortgage pre-qualification, which is just a lender’s speculation of the loan amount you will be pre-approved to receive.

 Cash is KingCash is King

 Unlike the uncertainty of a financed buyer, if you have the means of paying cash for a property, you will always have the upper hand, aside from a co-op.
 Make sure to play it right; many cash buyers believe they are the only cash buyers, which is far from the case in New York City.

 Many cash buyers also play hardball, and yes, this strategy can and does work, but more often than not, people would prefer to deal with people they like.
-In a co-op, it is not always about the money but a combination of likability and financial discipline.
+A co-op is not always about money but a combination of likability and financial discipline.